covcom/205CDE/labs/15 Modular PHP/worksheet.md

 The API implementation returns a specific JSON object related to the query string id value.
 The query string variable "get_app_list" is used to create a menu if there is a need to run client more than once.
 Notice how a PHP program obtain access to the HTTP query ids and to the query id values.
-Both PHP programs are included as a separate files if you like to test them.

 ### 4 Object Oriented PHP